BrighterCommand/Brighter/samples/WebAPI_EFCore/README.md

 The assemblies migrations: **Greetings_MySqlMigrations** and **Greetings_SqliteMigrations** hold generated code to configure the Db.
 Consider this adapter layer code - the use of separate modules allows us to switch migration per enviroment.

-### GreetingsWatcher
+### SalutationAnalytics

-This just listens for a GreetingMade message and dumps it to the console.
+This listens for a GreetingMade message and stores it.
 It demonstrates listening to a queue.
-In this case it is too trivial for a ports & adapters separation, but that approach could be used if there was an entity layer and domain logic.
+It also demonstrates the use of scopes provided by Brighter's ServiceActivator, which work with EFCore.
+These support writing to an Outbox when this component raises a message in turn.

+We don't listen to that message, and without any listeners the RMQ will drop the message we send, as it has no queues to give it to.
+We don't listen because we would just be repeating what we have shown here.

+We also add an Inbox here.
+The Inbox can be used to de-duplicate messages.
+In messaging the guarantee is 'at least once' if you use a technique such as an Outbox to ensure sending.
+This means we may receive a message twice.
+We either need, as in this case, to use an Inbox to de-duplicate, or we need to be idempotent such that receiving the message multiple times would result in the same outcome.

 ## Build and Deploy